 Emergency medicine such as EpiPens or inhalers may be carried by the student when recommended by an authorized health care provider and parent.
 If an EpiPen is required, we will also request that the parents have their health care provider complete a Food Allergy Action Plan.
 Back-up medication should be kept at school for emergency use.
 Students who have a chronic medical condition (diabetes, epilepsy, etc.) should have an emergency supply of their prescription medication at school with the appropriate consent forms in the event of a disaster.

 We have several students with various food allergies.
 Students with nut allergies sometimes have life-threatening reactions that require epinephrine treatment when exposed.
 We have a special nut free lunch table for these students to enjoy their meals safely.
 We would ask that all students respect this area.
 In addition, we will be encouraging students to wash their hands after eating foods with nut products to avoid spreading the oils to our play equipment.
 All faculty/staff are trained in EpiPen administration.
 If your child has an EpiPen prescribed by their doctor, please provide one for the Health Office in case of a severe reaction at school.

 Chronic Medical Conditions

-If you would like to discuss your child’s medical condition or have questions, please contact the Health Office at 714.437.1700 extension 179.
+If you would like to discuss your child’s medical condition or have questions, please contact the Health Office by email at firstname.lastname@example.org or at 714.437.1700 extension 179.